Drug & Alcohol Rehab Dorset & Near Dorset

 At drug and alcohol rehab in Dorset, there are facilities for medically-assisted detoxes (as well as non-medical detoxes).
 This is not just restricted to alcohol – many different drug detoxes take place at rehab in Dorset.

-Propranolol and substances like SSRIs is more likely to be used to keep anxiety levels down in early stages [61], while the latter medications may be used as a form of relapse prevention after the patient has withdrawn from the drug.
+Propranolol and substances like SSRIs are more likely to be used to keep anxiety levels down in the early stages [61], while the latter medications may be used as a form of relapse prevention after the patient has withdrawn from the drug at rehab.

 To learn more about how a drug and alcohol rehab in Dorset will help facilitate a safe and effective detox, give our team a call on 0800 088 66 86